MohamedAyman23/Problem-solvingg/README.md

 # Problem-solving
-Some problems solving in c programming language
+## Some problems solving in a c programming language